Eisenmenger Syndrome in Children

 - Have your child get a flu shot every year.
 Talk with your child's healthcare provider about the pneumococcal vaccine and other important vaccines.

-- Arrange for counseling your older teen or young adult if they are considering pregnancy.
+- Counsel your older teen or young adult if they are considering pregnancy.
 The syndrome puts both mother and child at great risk.
-To prevent pregnancy, you teen can use progestin-only birth control.
+To prevent pregnancy, your teen or young adult can use progestin-only birth control pills.
 This doesn't raise the risk for blood clots.

 Talk with your child's healthcare provider about the specific long-term outlook for your child, teen, or young adult with Eisenmenger syndrome.